Freedom FilesFreedom Files

 Spouse or registered partner and dependent children up to age 25 (in education and unmarried) qualify on the principal application.
 The income threshold scales: spouse adds 50%, each child adds an additional minimum wage.

-At renewal, you can convert to an M-visa (Investor or Pensionado) if you've established business, property, or qualifying income.
-The conversion preserves your accumulated time toward the ten-year citizenship clock – no reset.
+At renewal, you can switch to an M-visa (Investor or Pensionado) if you've established business, property, or qualifying income.
+The M-visa is what starts the ten-year naturalization clock – V-visa time does not carry over – so this is the move for clients who decide they want a path to Colombian citizenship.

 6. Stack savings against US income